EBolle/NLP-Weather-dataset/README.md

 # NLP-Weather-dataset

-This project contains a data pipeline that creates a dataset which contains reviews of business in the United States, and the weather during the time of writing of that review.
+This project contains a data pipeline that creates a dataset which contains reviews of local businesses in the United States, and the weather during the time of writing of that review.
 This dataset allows NLP researchers to examine whether there is a relation between written text and the weather.

 ## The data